jcyesc/linux-kernel-development-101/labs/drivers/ch11-character-drivers/dynamic-major/README.md

 # Character driver that uses dynamic device node creation

-Below are the steps to test the driver.
+Below are the steps to test the driver that gets a MAJOR and MINOR number dynamically.

 ```shell